dbieber/davidbieber.com/hugo/content/post/2021-03-07-roam-twitter-bot-dev-guide/index.md

 +++
-title = "A Step-by-Step Developer Guide to Building a Personal Roam-to-Twitter Bot" date = 2021-03-07T00:00:00 uid = "mo0zBj4Up" plugins_js = ["margin-notes"]
+title = "A Step-by-Step Developer Guide to Building a Personal Roam-to-Twitter Bot" date = 2021-03-07T00:00:00 type = "post" uid = "mo0zBj4Up" plugins_js = ["margin-notes"]
+summary = "Use this guide to build a Roam Research Twitter bot that only you can see, to reclaim your attention when scrolling."
 +++

 Last month I wrote a little Twitter bot for myself with the goal of reclaiming my attention from Twitter.
 The idea is to fill my Twitter feed with things that _I_ care about, rather than letting the Twitter algorithm control my attention.
 By programmatically injecting cards into my Twitter feed I can repurpose the time I spend scrolling on Twitter from time lost to time well spent.